-The Wildlife Channel is a multimedia website consisting mostly of my wildlife blog, news articles and YouTube videos written, produced, editing and presented by me (Emma Caton).
+The Wildlife Channel is a multimedia website consisting mostly of my blog posts and YouTube videos written, produced, edited and presented by me (Emma Caton) all about our amazing natural world.

-Since before starting my Zoology degree at university I knew I always wanted to work in the media side of natural history and so I started my first blog back in the summer of 2012.
+Since before starting my Zoology degree at university I loved sharing stories from the natural world and so I started my first blog back in the summer of 2012.
 A few years later, having developed a strong interest in filmmaking, I decide to start a YouTube channel as a place for me to share my favourite facts and some of my experiences with wildlife.

 Hi I’m Emma!

-I am a conservation scientist and science communicator currently based at the University of Cambridge.
+I am a conservation biologist and science communicator currently working for The Mauritian Wildlife Foundation rewilding giant tortoises on the uninhabited islet, Round Island.
 I hold a Masters degree (MRes) in Ecology, Evolution & Conservation from Imperial College London and a bachelors degree (BSc) in Zoology from the University of Leeds.
 My Masters project was based at the Natural History Museum and was modelling the effects of different human pressures on biodiversity on a global scale.
-Since graduating I have worked as a researcher in the beautiful Galápagos islands on the invasive smooth billed ani and as a data analyst for the Royal Society for the Protection of Birds (RSPB).
+Since graduating I have worked as a researcher in the beautiful Galápagos islands on the invasive smooth billed ani, as a data analyst for the Royal Society for the Protection of Birds (RSPB) and as a research assistant at the University of Cambridge.

 My two biggest passions are the natural world and science communication, and it is my ambition to share the wonders of wildlife with as many people as possible through writing, presenting and filmmaking.
 I created this multimedia website so I can share every fascinating little thing I learn about wildlife, but also so I can grow and learn about creating stories, presenting, filming, editing and writing to improve my skills as a communicator.